arangodb/arangodb/Documentation/Books/Manual/Upgrading/GeneralInfo/README.md

 Before the Upgrade
 ------------------

-Before upgrading, it is reccomended to:
+Before upgrading, it is recommended to:

 - Check the [CHANGELOG](../../ReleaseNotes/README.md#changelogs) and the
   [list of incompatible changes](../../ReleaseNotes/README.md#incompatible-changes)